 Taco stuffed bell peppers with rice and ground beef (or turkey) take only 30 minutes to make.
-They’re super yummy, healthy, quick and easy.
-Perfect for a busy weeknight (and even gluten free)!
+They're super yummy, healthy, quick and easy.
+The perfect easy weeknight dinner when things get busy (and even gluten free)!

-Leftovers reheat very well and are excellent as a make-ahead lunch.
+Leftovers reheat very well and are excellent as an easy, make-ahead lunch.

 Yellow onion: diced into small pieces.

 Diced canned tomatoes: Rotel will also work great!

 Instant rice: brown or white instant/minute rice will work.
 If you don't have instant rice, you can use cooked regular rice.